dnotes/sveltecms/README.md

 **SvelteCMS works very well with TailwindCSS** (and likely with similar utility css frameworks like WindyCSS) for display of elements and ad-hoc styles in content.
 TailwindCSS can parse classes in the SvelteCMS config file and in locally stored content, but it needs to be told where to look for the files and how to recognize the classes.

 * Install Tailwind (and any plugins):

     You can either do this manually or with a svelte-add command, e.g.
-    `npx svelte-add@latest tailwindcss --tailwindcss-typography`
+    `npx svelte-add tailwindcss --tailwindcss-typography`

 * Modify the `tailwind.config.cjs` file provided by SvelteCMS